arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/intro/README.md

 beginner

 A datatype is a an abstraction that encapsulates one reusable coding pattern.
-These solutions have a canonical implementation that is generalised for all possible uses.
+These solutions have a canonical implementation that is generalized for all possible uses.

 A datatype is implemented by a data class, or a sealed hierarchy of data classes and objects.
-These datatypes are generalised by having one or several generic parameters, and to become a [type constructor]({{ '/docs/patterns/glossary/' | relative_url }}) they implement the interface [`Kind`]({{ '/docs/patterns/glossary/' | relative_url }}) for these generic parameters.
+These datatypes are generalized by having one or several generic parameters, and, to become a [type constructor]({{ '/docs/patterns/glossary/' | relative_url }}), they implement the interface [`Kind`]({{ '/docs/patterns/glossary/' | relative_url }}) for these generic parameters.
 Datatypes work over themselves, never directly over the values defined by its generic parameters.

 #### Example